JasonNumberThirteen/JSFrogGuy/README.md

 - 2 scenes,
 - 5 types of vehicles,
 - 2 types of entities on water,
-- Resizable game window by the given scale.
+- Resizable game window by the given scale,
+- A fly spawning in one of available destination positions.

 ## Scenes
 ### Main Menu